Kuttiattoor: Kuttiattoor Mango

-Kuttiattoor mango is popular and traditional cultivar of Kuttiattoor and neighbouring panchayats of Kannur district.
-Kuttiattoor mango received Geographical Indication (GI) tag from the GI registry at Chennai.
+Kuttiattoor Mango is a popular and traditional cultivar of Kuttiattoor and neighbouring panchayats of Kannur district.
+Kuttiattoor mango received a Geographical Indication (GI) tag from the GI registry at Chennai.
 The distinctiveness of Kuttiattoor mango is aided by the combination of specific environmental conditions of the area of its cultivation and varietal characters.
 Even though it is popularly known as Kuttiattoor mango, it is also known as ‘Nambiar mānga’, ‘Kannapuram mānga’, ‘Kunjimangalam mānga’ and ‘Vadakkumbhagam mānga’ in small pockets of Kannur district.

 Demographics

 As of 2011 Census, Kuttiattoor had a population of 13,244 of which 6,272 are males and 6,972 are females.
 Kuttiattoor census town spreads over an area of 20.9 km2 with 3,017 families residing in it.
 The sex ratio of Kuttiattoor was 1,112 higher than state average of 1,084.
 In Kuttiattor, population of children under 6 years was 10.4%.
 Kuttiattoor census town had overall literacy of 94.4%, higher than national average of 59% and higher than state average of 94%.

 As of 2011 census, Kuttiattoor Grama Panchayat had total population of 25,925 among which 12,174 are males and 13,751 are females.
 Kuttiattoor Panchayat has administration over Kuttiattoor and Maniyoor census towns.